jaybeeuu/react-suspense/post.md

 This time, we start where we left off - we've just loaded and classified the bear image.
 Is select an image of a [Pacific White-Sided Dolphin](https://en.wikipedia.org/wiki/Pacific_white-sided_dolphin).

-THis time though, when the open file dialog closes, we still see the bear.
+THis time though, when the open file dialogue closes, we still see the bear.
 There's a little loading spinner added up top, and the choose file button has been disabled.
 Then after a little delay we get the image and the classifications all on one go.
 (MobileNet is confused this time, but, to be fair; pacific white-sided dolphins do bear a passing resemblance to orca and I'll bet weren't in the training data.)

 The difference in the user experience is stark.
 Must be a lot of very complex code right?
 Not a bit - it's the exactly the same.